AnnableLab/annablelab.github.io/pages/automation.md

 ### Curtailment

 You will also want an automation to automatically handle negative prices.
-This automation will prevent selling PV at a negative feed-in price, and will also prevent using solar when there is a negative general price (as you'll make more money drawing from the grid instead).
+This automation will prevent selling PV at a negative feed-in price and will also prevent using solar when there is a negative general price (as you'll make more money drawing from the grid instead).

 {% highlight yaml %} {% include curtailment.yaml %} {% endhighlight %}